Andre P. Audette

 I am a political scientist because I enjoy exploring how politics shapes our identities and our communities.
 I hope to inspire students to think about these connections and then apply them to their own diverse interests.

-I am the pre-law advisor on campus and am available to consult on law school applications, legal careers and internships, course schedules, or any other pre-law needs.
-Please contact me if you would like to be added to our pre-law email list with announcements about events and advising updates.
+I am also the pre-law advisor on campus and am available to consult on law school applications, legal careers and internships, course schedules, or any other pre-law needs.

 Interests